 Option 3: Disability and Special Needs

-Many parents began a 529 College Savings Plan as soon as their child is born, only to discover that their child has a disability and may not attend college.
-You can convert a 529 plan to a different type of tax-advantaged account called an ABLE (acronym for Achieving a Better Life Experience) account.
+Many parents began a 529 college savings plan as soon as their child is born, only to discover that their child has a disability and may not attend college.
+You can convert a 529 plan to a different type of tax-advantaged account called an ABLE (Achieving a Better Life Experience) account.
 These funds can be used for qualifying expenses and do not affect Medicaid benefits.

 Option 4: Extenuating Circumstances